j-jeurissen/Blog/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-conference.md

 The conference is worth attending if you are a student, programmer or a hobbyist.
 If you are a swag-hungry then don't expect much as a swag from this conference.
 If you are a Devsprint lover, then this conference has the coolest Devsprint.
-A great number of keynote speackers are invited for this conference.
+A great number of keynote speakers are invited for this conference.

 ## Detailed Experience